KrishnaDonkada/Ping/README.md

 ## Extra Credit

 1. Added support for both IPv4 and IPv6.
-2. App allows to set TTL as an argument and report the corresponding "time exceeded” ICMP messages.
+2. App allows to set TTL as an argument and reports the corresponding "time exceeded” ICMP messages.
 3. Added -d option to allow the delay between messages as an argument.